[?] Subscribe To This Site

 How do things change with each new arrival?

-How do you manage to homeschool four with a baby?
+How do you manage to homeschool five with a baby?

 I tend not to be a schedule person when it comes to my babies.
 I demand feed and let them sleep whenever they want to for as long as they want to. ...so if baby is awake I usually sit and read to the others while I feed him.
-Meghan (14) does most of her homeschooling work alone and Lucy (7) often has to do her phonics and maths alone, just asking for help when she needs it.
-The other two are only 5 and 3, so they play as much as they like and do 'school' as much as they choose.
-(My 3 year old LOVES colouring in.)
+My older three do much of their homeschooling work alone, except the reading aloud which we do together.
+They just ask for help when they needs it.
+The other two are only 6 and 4, so they play as much as they like and do 'school' as much as they choose.
+They are always around us, so they learn a lot very informally.

 The lack of a feeding schedule/sleeping schedule makes it difficult for me to do anything without lugging baby along, which is the sacrifice I have to make.
-I can't make plans for anything at a certain time when baby will be asleep, because it is not always a set time...and for the same reason I can't be involved in much activity outside the home.
-I turned down an offer to join a book club for Christian mommies just recently.... we have to sacrifice for a season, especially if we are homeschooling.
+I can't make plans for anything at a certain time when baby will be asleep, because it is not always a set time...and for the same reason I can't be involved in much activity outside the home... we have to sacrifice for a season, especially if we are homeschooling.

 We also never keep quiet to accommodate a sleeping baby.
-From birth the baby sleeps wherever we are in the carrycot or pram.
+From birth the baby sleeps wherever we are in the babywrap on me, in the carrycot or pram.
 I figure that for 9 months in the womb the baby heard all the noise of our busy homeschooling life, so why be quiet now!

-Other logistics that have changed - I now do laundry every single day, sometimes more than one load a day, but I am training Meg(14) to take over this job completely - even the ironing.
-(I try to buy clothes that don't need much ironing.)
+I now do laundry every single day, sometimes more than one load a day, but I am training my eldest daughter to take over this job completely.
+(I try to buy clothes that don't need much ironing and I do have hired help three times a week.)

 I have had to become better at meal planning as you well know by now [I published two e-books/menu planners: